Students: Learn Anywhere

 Aeriel Rozwara, a graduate student studying Land Resources and Environmental Sciences, gives her most important tips for succeeding in the online/blended learning environment.
 (1 min)

-The tips below will help you whether your course is fully online or only partially online in a blended format.
+The tips below will help you whether your course is delivered in an internet or online, video conferencing or blended format.

 MSU supports Brightspace for asynchronous delivery.

 A video conferencing synchronous course is fully online and has specific meeting days and times.
 The courses are delivered by using interactive video, including desktop conferencing.